 He’d be a veteran backup, experienced mentor, and insurance policy for the oft-injured Marcus Mariota.
 He’d collect a paycheck and stay out of the national spotlight.

-So for the first time since college, Tannehill entered the season as a second-string quarterback.
+So for the first time since college, Ryan Tannehill entered the season as a second-string quarterback.

-“That was a different situation for me…you know, tough,” he told Rich Eisen earlier this month.
+“That was a different situation for me…you know, tough,” he told Rich Eisen in December of 2019.
 “Going into the season, it was an adjustment.
 [I] just kind of had to find my way.
 It was all new for me.”

 But he took it all in stride, helping Mariota wherever he could.
 During games, he wore an earpiece to hear the offensive coordinator’s calls.